sgeos/sgeos.github.io/_posts/2016-02-08-getting-started-with-ion-dtn-3-4-0-on-freebsd.markdown

 sysctl kern.ipc.shmmax=536870912
 {% endhighlight %}

-Reboot the system with the new shared memory values.
+Reboot the system so the new shared memory values will take effect.
 {% highlight sh %}
 su
 shutdown -r now